msanvarov/php-security/README.md

 > http://bank.com/transfer.do?acct=Sandy&amount=100000

-Now this URL can be sent via email in any file, Image etc and the attacker might ask you to download the

-file or click on the image.
-And as soon as you do that, you instantly end up with sending huge amount of money you never know about.
+Now, this URL can be sent via email in any file, an image, etc. and the attacker might ask you to download the file or click on the image.
+And as soon as you do that, you instantly end up sending a huge amount of money you never know about.

 ### 🧯 Fix: Ajax Operations Instead of Static Requests

-When performing data manipulations, make sure to make functions like deleting, creating, inserting, etc. as ajax requests so that a hacker can't just manipulate the html to cause harm.
+When performing data manipulations, make sure to make functions like deleting, creating, inserting, etc. as ajax requests so that a hacker can't just manipulate the HTML to cause harm.

 Plus, you can check for the REQUEST type and make sure that it is a POST request.